andonivizcaya/Mostly-Science/README.md

 ### Installing

-If the program is in python, you'll need to have installed numpy, matplotlib, scipy.
+If the program is in python, you'll need to have installed at least numpy, matplotlib, scipy.
 If the program is Matlab and you prefer to use Octave, I will put some comments with the list of packages you need to install.

 If the program requires something else, it will have some comments too.
 For example:

 ```
 Octave: go to https://octave.sourceforge.io/packages.php and download the 'Symbolic Package'.
         Follow the instructions to install.
         I you have problems to install it google your error or ask me.
 ```

 ```
-Python: use the command pip install 'your package' or if you have Anaconda installed, conda install 'your package'.
+Python: use the command pip install 'your package' or if you have Anaconda installed,
+        conda install 'your package'.
 You can visit
         https://pip.pypa.io/en/stable/installing/ if you want to know more.
 ```